 Short Answer Is You, but Then the At-Fault Driver’s Insurance Company Will Reimburse You.

-If you have "Medical Payment" coverage (“Med Pay” for short) under your own car insurance policy, you can use it to reimburse you for any out-of-pocket costs AFTER health insurance has been paid, such as health insurance deductibles or co-pays.
+If you have "Medical Payment" coverage (“Med Pay” for short) under your own Colorado car insurance policy, you can also use this to pay your medical bills.
+However, a better use of these benefits is to reimburse yourself for out-of-pocket costs that health insurance does not cover, such as co-pays or annual deductibles.

 Getting the Best Deal Requires Strategy and Coordination